Crucifixion of Jesus

-The crucifixion of Jesus was the Roman execution to put to death by putting him on the execution device, commonly named as the cross.
+Jesus was put to death by crucifixion, being nailed to an instrument made by the Romans for capital punishment, commonly named as a cross (crux).
 The instrument of crucifixion is taken to be an upright wooden beam to which was added a transverse wooden beam, thus forming a "cruciform" or T-shaped structure.
-Only Gospel of John suggests of him having been nailed.
-It occurred in 1st-century Judaea, most likely in AD 30 or AD 33.
-The event is described in the four canonical gospels, referred to in the New Testament epistles, and later attested to by other ancient sources.
+His crucifixion occurred in 1st-century Judaea, most likely in AD 30 or AD 33.
+The event is described in the Bible's four canonical gospels, referred to in the New Testament epistles, and later attested to by other ancient sources.
 Scholars nearly universally accept the historicity of Jesus' crucifixion, although there is no consensus on the details.
-According to the canonical gospels, Jesus was arrested and tried by the Sanhedrin, and then sentenced by Pontius Pilate to be scourged, and finally crucified by the Romans.
+According to the canonical gospels, Jesus was arrested and tried before the Sanhedrin, and then sentenced by Pontius Pilate to be scourged, and finally crucified by the Romans.

 Jesus was stripped of his clothing and offered vinegar mixed with myrrh or gall (likely posca) to drink.
-At Golgotha, he was then hung between two convicted thieves and, according to the Gospel of Mark, was crucified at the third hour (9 a.m.), and died by the ninth hour of the day (at around 3:00 p.m.).
+At Calvary (Golgotha), he was then hung between two convicted thieves and, according to the Gospel of Mark, was crucified at the third hour (9 a.m.), and died by the ninth hour of the day (at around 3:00 p.m.).
 During this time, the soldiers affixed a sign to the top of the cross stating "Jesus of Nazareth, King of the Jews" which, according to the Gospel of John, was written in three languages (Hebrew, Latin, and Greek).
 They then divided his garments among themselves and cast lots for his seamless robe, according to the Gospel of John.
-The Gospel of John also states that, after Jesus' death, one soldier (named in extra-Biblical tradition as Longinus) pierced his side with a spear to be certain that he had died, then blood and water gushed from the wound.
+John also states that, after Jesus' death, one soldier (named in extra-biblical tradition as Longinus) pierced his side with a spear to be certain that he had died, then blood and water gushed from the wound.
 The Bible describes seven statements that Jesus made while he was on the cross, as well as several supernatural events that occurred.

 Collectively referred to as the Passion, Jesus' suffering and redemptive death by crucifixion are the central aspects of Christian theology concerning the doctrines of salvation and atonement.